Steam-Chat-Bot/node-steam-chat-bot/README.md

 ### Popular Triggers:

-See [TRIGGERS.md](https://github.com/Efreak/node-steam-chat-bot/blob/master/TRIGGERS.md) or the triggers folder for the full list of triggers and how to use them.
-If you want to contribute a trigger, please make sure to add a quick description and list of all parameters and how to use them at the top of the trigger file (required) and add a basic usage section to TRIGGERS.md (also required, need not be in-depth).
+See [TRIGGERS](TRIGGERS) or the triggers folder for the full list of triggers and how to use them.
+If you want to contribute a trigger, please make sure to add a quick description and list of all parameters and how to use them at the top of the trigger file (required) and add a basic usage section to [TRIGGERS](TRIGGERS) (also required, need not be in-depth).

 #### Management Triggers